mroth/phoenix-showdown/README.md

 essentially Sinatra for Node, why not do a quick port over there for comparison too.

+...And then I realized there was a Sinatra-inspired framework for Go called Martini, so what the heck, I went crazy and made one for that as well...

 MORE HERE...

 ## Frameworks Compared
-Comparison of the following
+In the end, I had a comparison of the following:

  * Phoenix (Elixir) - EEx
  * Rails (Ruby) - ERB
  * Sinatra (Ruby) - ERB
  * Express (NodeJS) - EJS
+ * Martini (Go) - `template/html`

-## Differences from original
+## Compared to original tests

-Document any here.
+For the most part I tried to keep things as close as possible to the original comparison.
+I used the same exact templates, splitting them up into equivalent files.

 ## Caveats
-For the most part I tried to keep things as close as possible to the original.
+There was a few gotchas that I adjusted with the new additions to try to get at least a closer to an "apples to apples" comparison.

 ### Sinatra / ERB